micklemacklemore/CUDA-Path-Tracer/README.md

 CUDA Path Tracer
 ================

-## Overview
+## 🚀 Overview

-> University of Pennsylvania, CIS 5650: GPU Programming and Architecture, Project 1 - Flocking
+> University of Pennsylvania, CIS 5650: GPU Programming and Architecture, Project 3 - CUDA Path Tracer
 > * Michael Mason
 >   + [Personal Website](https://www.michaelmason.xyz/)
 > * Tested on: Windows 11, Ryzen 9 5900HS @ 3.00GHz 16GB, RTX 3080 (Laptop) 8192MB

 This is a Path Tracing Renderer (i.e. Arnold, RenderMan, V-Ray) written in C++ and CUDA which utilizes GPU hardware.
 This is an interactive renderer!
 It supports basic materials and scene handling, including glTF support, color & normal textures, and more!
 See below.

-Supported Features:
+### Supported Features

 * glTF File Format
 * Albedo Maps